shreeanantbharadwaj/End-to-End-Retrieval-Augmented-Generation-RAG-Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙌 Acknowledgments
-Special thanks to the open-source contributors of LangChain, FAISS, and Streamlit.
+Special thanks to the open-source contributors of LangChain, FAISS, and Streamlit